rmantoine/odin-recipes/README.md

 # odin-recipes

-Recipe project for The Odin Project featuring awful recipes.
+Recipe project for The Odin Project using only basic html and CSS

 https://rmantoine.github.io/odin-recipes/